GLOBAL MARKETS-Stocks rise, dollar falls as Fed seen staying course

 An acceleration in China's giant economy provided a further

-boost for equity markets, as well as for commodities such as oil
+boost for stock markets, as well as for commodities such as oil

 while a European index, the Stoxx Europe 600 gained for